Christopher Morel Player Props: Cubs vs. Angels

 Christopher Morel At The Plate

-- Morel is batting .256 with three doubles, nine home runs and seven walks.
+- Morel is hitting .256 with three doubles, nine home runs and seven walks.

+- Morel has picked up a hit in 14 of 22 games this season, with multiple hits five times.

 - Morel has had an RBI in 10 games this season (45.5%), including four multi-RBI outings (18.2%).
-He has also driven home three or more of his team's runs in one contest.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.